pabloelustondo/Data-Insights/README.txt

 WARNING: we still have ports in package.json in UIs.dad, dss, tmm.
 Until we fix this please make sure they are consistent.

+RUNNING BDD TESTS:
+All services must be running locally for the BDDs to work, check http://localhost:5000 to make sure.
+Navigate to \testingsuite and double click genReport.bat Once the script has finished running, open the html report under \test\report to see test results details.

 LONG STORY